Nivedita-PA/NebulaIQ_Assessment/Nivedita-observability-deep-dive.md

 Better: Shows in 2 seconds with zoom for details

-Users: "I left to get coffee while dashboard loaded"
+Users: "I left to get coffee while the dashboard loaded."

 ### Problem 3: Unclear Drill-Down